 There was Visible Damage to Your Vehicle

 Although major damage to your car is not absolutely necessary, it helps if the accident caused visible damage to your car.
 The reason for this is simple: judges and juries are human, and are more likely to believe that an injury occurred in an accident when the evidence (photos of damage) suggests a moderate to high energy impact took place.

 You Were Actually Injured and Sought Medical Treatment Shortly After the Accident

 Let’s be real for a moment.
 If the accident did not cause you an injury (for example, neck/back strains, sprains, etc.), your claim is limited to the cost to repair your car.
 This is why actual injuries and immediate medical treatment are necessities to a successful auto accident injury claim.
-Additionally, your case value will likely depend on whether you followed the recommended course of treatment proscribed by your health care providers.
+Additionally, your case value will likely depend on whether you followed the recommended course of treatment prescribed by your health care providers.

-Your Accident Occurred less Than One Year Ago
+Your Accident Occurred Less Than One Year Ago

 In Louisiana, car accident injury claims must be filed within one year of the crash.
 If more than a year has passed since your accident, and you have not filed suit yet, you are probably too late and cannot pursue a claim.